DaniMarques1/gov_treasury_hackaton/frontend/README.md

 ### Online app:

-It is also possible to use the Frontend via the link.
+It is also possible to see the app MVP via the link.
 (https://govhackaton.streamlit.app/)